BitsInMyBlood/100-days-of-code/log.md

 **Thoughts:** Making a mental note to go back and correct the formatting of these projects before I move on.
 Walking though the codepen tests doesn't guide you to style content or organize in div's, so I'm kind of confused about why that is.
 I would think that the if you're going to walk me through building it, why not walk me through building it in the most efficient and high quality way as possible?
 I continue to be surprised at how various elements position themselves.

+### Day 19 December 7, 2018

+**Today's Progress: Continuing the "product landing page" project.

+**Thoughts:** again, I'm failing at styling these projects well.
+I suppose I'll go though and style them all better, at some point.